 "Where disinfectants are used, more than one type should be employed.
-Monitoring should be undertaken regularly in order to detect the development of resistant strains."
+Monitoring should be undertaken regularly in order to detect the development of resistant and/or spore-forming strains."

 MHRA - Rules and Guidance for Pharmaceutical Manufacturers and Distributors.
-(2018/2019 Draft Doc.)
+(2019 Draft Doc.)